ledamint-IO/anchor-22/docs/src/tutorials/tutorial-0.md

 <<< @/../examples/tutorial/basic-0/tests/basic-0.js#code

-The `workspace` safecoinspace provides access to all programs in the local project and is automatically updated to reflect the latest deployment, making it easy to change your program, update your JavaScript, and run your tests in a fast feedback loop.
+The `workspace` namespace provides access to all programs in the local project and is automatically updated to reflect the latest deployment, making it easy to change your program, update your JavaScript, and run your tests in a fast feedback loop.